JapanPanda/Tool-For-O-S-U/README.md

 Purposely stripped of the other minor files and .dlls in order to compile so that no players can utilize this tool to wreak havoc on osu's highscore.
 I'm aware its not really open-source, but I do not wish to share a tool that can be used to cheat on an online-multiplayer game.
 Also, it might have lost its functionality since osu! continually updates its anti-cheat.

+#Features
+Accurately Hold for Sliders: Works for sliders as well
+Force-early: Hit early in order to simulate human input
+Force-late: Hit late in order to simulate human input
+Force-miss: Miss a note in order to appear legitimate

 # And no, this is not for sale so please don't ask.
 Language used: